-Parasite Prevention in Tucson
+Parasite & Flea Prevention for Dogs & Cats in Tucson

 Heartworm disease is one of the most serious parasitic diseases, as it can be fatal if it isn’t treated in time.
 Mosquitoes carry this disease, which is spread when they take a meal from an infected host and pass heartworm larvae on to another host.
 When taking their next meal, the mosquito releases the larvae into the host’s bloodstream.
 These larvae then travel through the body and anchor in the arteries of the heart and lungs.
 As heartworms mature and accumulate, they block the arteries and thus block blood flow, which can lead to death.